Patrena94/PS-Corp-Budget-Tracker/README.md

 # Heroku
-The application has been deployed utilizing Heroku.
+The application has been deployed in Heroku utilizing MongoDB Atlas.
 Please review the application utilzing the below link.

 https://p3s-corp-budget-tracker.herokuapp.com/